meltyourface/blank/posts/Invisible-World/Custom-Sigil-for-Spiritual-Protection/index.md

 3. A pentagram, a five-pointed star, representing the five elements (earth, air, fire, water, and spirit) and the connection between the microcosm and macrocosm.

-Interwoven Layers: When creating the sigil, have the user focus on their personal intentions and desires for spiritual protection.
+**Interwoven Layers**: When creating the sigil, have the user focus on their personal intentions and desires for spiritual protection.
 As they visualize their intentions, they should mentally layer them onto the sigil.

-Activation and Use: To activate the sigil, the user should meditate on its symbols while focusing on their intentions for protection.
+**Activation and Use**: To activate the sigil, the user should meditate on its symbols while focusing on their intentions for protection.
 They can also charge the sigil with their personal energy by holding it in their hands or carrying it with them for a period.

 For added potency, the sigil can be used in conjunction with other protective practices, such as surrounding oneself with white light or calling upon protective deities or spirit guides.